-Acquiring a property via public auction is becoming more frequent, as in the last few years auctions have multiplied in the context of both mortgage enforcement proceedings and insolvency proceedings.
+Acquiring a property by public auction is becoming more frequent, as in the last few years auctions have multiplied in the context of both mortgage enforcement proceedings and insolvency proceedings.
 These auctions are carried out by a notary or, more often, by a court.

-Public auctions are a necessary tool in enforcement because Spanish law forbids the creditor to appropriate the collateral directly unless it consists of cash.
-A secured creditor, however, has the right to match the bid or take ownership of the auctioned property at a fixed value if no bidders come forward or the maximum bid falls short of the minimum auction value agreed by the parties in the mortgage.
+Public auctions are a necessary tool in enforcement because Spanish law forbids the creditor from directly appropriating the collateral, unless it is cash.
+A secured creditor, however, has the right to match the bid or take ownership of the auctioned property at a fixed value if no bidders come forward or if the maximum bid is lower than the minimum auction value agreed by the parties in the mortgage.